-Members-only expert-led online meetups on topics of timely interest
+Member-led online discussions on diverse topics of timely interest

-Global trade in wood pellets used as a replacement for coal for power generation (so-called “industrial” pellets) will be about 23 million metric tonnes in 2021.
+Global trade in wood pellets used as a replacement for coal in electric power generation (so-called “industrial” pellets) will be about 23 million metric tonnes in 2021.
 England, Western Europe, Japan, and South Korea are the major importers.
-The world’s largest exporter is the US.
-The US exported about 7.3 million tonnes in 2020.
-Yet the US uses zero tonnes in US power generation stations.
+The largest export player is the United States, including several producers here in New England.
+In fact, the US exported about 7.3 million tonnes in 2020.
+Yet the US uses very few wood pellets in our domestic power generation.

-This presentation will provide an overview of the global markets including some discussion of the policies that support the use of pellet fuel and the potential for use in the US.
-It will also discuss the carbon benefits of displacing coal with sustainably produced pellet fuel and the potential for carbon negative power generation with the use of bioenergy carbon capture and storage (BECCS).
-The presentation will also discuss advances in thermal treatment technologies (torrefaction and steam explosion) that produce a solid fuel that has handling and storage characteristics similar to coal.
-Finally the presentation will show how Maine could become a major producer of pellet fuel for both export and, if policy in the US evolves, for use in US power stations.
+We’ll start with an overview of the global wood pellet fuel markets, including discussion of the policies that support the use of pellet fuel in EU and Pacific Rim markets.
+Then we’ll look into the possible carbon benefits of displacing coal with sustainably produced pellet fuel, even including the potential for carbon negative power generation in some scenarios.
+We’ll also look at thermal treatment technologies (including torrefaction and steam explosion) that produce a solid fuel that has handling and storage characteristics similar to coal.
+Then we’ll wrap up with a discussion and Q&A on how Maine, in some scenarios, could become a major producer of pellet fuel for use in US-based electric generation.

-This is a FREE E2Tech Member event, hosted on Zoom Meetings.
+This is a FREE E2Tech Member event ($10 for future members), hosted on Zoom Meetings.
 We look forward to seeing you there!

 This event is free for members but registration is required.